 %20Lau%20Ah%20Tee%208.jpg)

 I also opted for the cheaper pork meat instead of the pork ribs, as the nice lady boss, who laughed at me when I had to keep moving forward to see their entire menu on the wall.
 I wanted a tenderer cut of meat and she recommended me the pork meat instead of the more expensive ribs.
 I liked this place already!
 Meat was nice, fresh and tender; however, the soup was excellent.
-A clear umami and intense broth, not peperry not too herbal, it just hits you with its freshness and intensity.
-Soup is free flow.
+A clear umami and intense broth, not peperry nor too herbal, it just hits you with its freshness and intensity.
+Soup was free flow.

 %20Lau%20Ah%20Tee%2019.jpg)